illinois-ceesd/mirgecom/doc/running.rst

 Running with large numbers of ranks and nodes
 ---------------------------------------------

-The PyOpenCL package used in MirgeCOM caches results of compilation on the hard disk in order to speed up multiple executions of the same kernel.
+Several packages used in MirgeCOM cache generated files on the hard disk in order to speed up multiple executions of the same kernel.
 This can lead to slowdowns on startup when executing on many ranks and/or nodes due to concurrent hard disk accesses.
-We have seen these slowdowns starting with 256 ranks/nodes.
 An indicator of concurrency issues are warnings like these:

 .. code::